Life0fBrian/Cura-IDEX-mode-plugin/README.md

 ## To-Dos:
 - ~~Halve the width of the build plate when IDEX mode `copy` or `mirror` is selected to get a better feeling for the maximum possible object size.~~
-- Disabling/hiding IDEX menu items when on single extruder printer.
+- ~~Disabling/hiding IDEX menu items when on single extruder printer.~~ -> Setting fixed to IDEX.

 ## Changelog:
 - 2023-08-09: Creation of this project
 - 2023-08-15: Updated plugin to v0.0.2 - depending on IDEX mode the second extruder becomes disabled - adaption of build plate width still in progress.
 - 2023-08-17: Updated plugin to v0.1.0 - optimized code and added adaption of built plate width depending on selected IDEX mode.
 - 2023-08-22: Updated plugin to v0.2.0 - added parameter to enable or disable adaption of bed width.
 Fixed bug causing Cura to crash when switching to single extruder printer.
+- 2023-08-23: Updated plugin to v0.2.5 - when on single extruder printer IDEX mode is set to IDEX only.
+Added additional photo on top of this page.